UrbanCompass/bazel/site/docs/tutorial/cpp.md

 library.
 Conversely, only direct dependencies need to be specified as dependencies.
-For example, suppose `sandwich.h` includes `bread.h` and `bread.h` includes `flour.h`.  `sandwich.h` doesn't include `flour.h` (who wants flour in their sandwich?), so the BUILD file would look like:
+For example, suppose `sandwich.h` includes `bread.h` and `bread.h` includes `flour.h`.  `sandwich.h` doesn't include `flour.h` (who wants flour in their sandwich?), so the UCBUILD file would look like:

 ```python
 cc_library(